Kaarina7/INFO-201-Final-Project/README.md

 **Examples of data driven projects related to finance/economics**
 - [Example 1:](https://www.kaggle.com/skirmer/fun-with-real-estate-data) This project looks at different factors which influence the market price of a house.
-- [Example 2:](https://www.kaggle.com/rohan8594/finance-data-project)This project analyses data related to stock prices starting from the 2008 financial crisis up to 2016.
+- [Example 2:](https://www.kaggle.com/rohan8594/finance-data-project) This project analyses data related to stock prices starting from the 2008 financial crisis up to 2016.
-- EXAMPLE 3 (link)

-**Description of Project**

-DESCRIPTION OF PROJECT
+- [Example 3:](https://github.com/quinamatics/Financial-Data-Analytics/blob/master/Better%20Buy.ipynb) This project takes in data about the financial situations of two different companies and performs analysis to determine which one is better off.

 **Questions**

- - How do housing prices change over time and how do they vary be region?
+ - How do housing prices change over time and how do they vary by region?
+We can answer these questions by looking at different house prices compared to time, as well as compared to geographic location.
  - Question 2
  - Question 3

-**Description of how it can be answered using data**

 ## Finding Data
 **Data Source 1**